gseals/Breaking-Bad-Cast/README.md

 ## Description

-* This application pulls from the [Breaking Bad API](https://breakingbadapi.com/documentation) and displays 63 character images from the AMC hit show Breaking Bad.
+* This application pulls from the [Breaking Bad API](https://breakingbadapi.com/documentation) and displays 63 character images from the TV show "Breaking Bad".
 Hovering over any of the the images reveals a character's actor's name, nickname, date of birth, and status (alive or dead).
 Additionally, the search box at the top of the screen allows users to filter the results by character name.

 ## Screenshots